Last time I was in London Mayfair I saw this Rolls Royce and I immediately thought that it was out of scale with the other cars on the street.

 We seem to be in something of a boom time for uglification consultants in the motor industry.

-Quote from: Coyote on Today at 09:21:47 AMWhy would anyone want to driven in something that size in London while struggling to find a parking space that it fits in?
+Quote from: Coyote on November 05, 2025, 09:21:47 AMWhy would anyone want to driven in something that size in London while struggling to find a parking space that it fits in?

 If you can afford one of those, you can afford to park it wherever you want, whether there's a space there or not.